 At the bare minimum, you just need warm clothes, thick socks, and comfy blankets to withstand the cold.
 Propane heaters, electrical heaters, and other fancy heating gadgets are luxuries, but are not really necessary.

 - Thick, heavy socks go a long way towards maintaining your internal body temperature.
 It’s always in your feet where blood cools down the most.
 If you can keep your feet toasty, the rest of your body does pretty well.

 - HotHands sells “Toe Warmers” (see it on Amazon) which can be placed inside your socks, and will keep your feet toasty all night long.

 - A down comforter will keep you warm in bed, on a couch, or the driver’s seat of your car, even in freezing temperatures.

-Portable heaters that run on propane are the most popular heating units because they can run on a 1-gallon propane bottle and can be picked up and moved around to wherever your need it.
+Portable propane heaters are better than the furnace built-into your RV because they can be moved to any portion of your vehicle where you are.
+By contrast, an RV furnace heats up the entire vehicle, including the spaces where you are not present.
 Electric heaters are good, but only usable if you have a generator.
 Read, “How to Keep my Camper Warm in Winter“.

 Your RV Furnace Might Not Run All Night Long

 If your RV has a built-in furnace, you will also need adequate battery power.
 If you’ve always stayed at RV parks, the electrical hookup kept your batteries charged.
 But without that hookup, your battery bank may run out of power in the middle of the night.